 Did you have the chance to explore science and religion when you were younger?
 A safe place to explore new ideas and questions between subject boundaries?
 Today we hear (transcript below) from someone who works to create and encourage such a space – introducing Lizzie Coyle (Note: Lizzie’s surname is now Henderson) and her travelling bag of fossils.

-Today I am excited to talk to Lizzie Coyle, evolutionary biologist and the youth and schools outreach officer for the Faraday Institute for Science and Religion.
+Today I am excited to talk to Lizzie Coyle, evolutionary biologist and Youth and Schools Programme co-Director at the Faraday Institute for Science and Religion.
 Among many other things Lizzie is the Institute’s go-to girl for all things fossilized.
 Can I start with a personal question?
 What first got you so excited about studying animals that are now extinct?

 Oh, you make it sound so interesting.
 Do you know, I don’t really know.
 I know that’s a terrible answer.
 I just really have always been fascinated.
 So when I was a kid, around two or three years old, learning to talk, you know you have conversations about what you want to be when you grow up.
 I remember having this conversation one time.
 My best friend wanted to be a housefly and my sister, who is 3 years older, wanted to be a lamppost.
 I announced to the world that I wanted to be a geologist.
 Nobody is quite sure where it came from.
 I was always fascinated by the living world – trees and bugs and animals and stuff, but rocks and shells as well.
 My mum in particular encouraged that.
 She was very into biology and the natural world, and we would go out collecting shells, caterpillars, bits of rocks and stuff.
 It just grew from there, I think.

 As part of your educational role at the Institute you and your travelling fossil collection conduct hands on science workshops talking about evolutionary history.
 What sort of audiences do you talk to and what’s the aim for these sessions?